 At the end of October 2016, a brand new section on "Leonardo and Anatomy" will open and new activities will be added for kids and adults alike on Leonardo's interest for the human body.
 We highly recommend a visit to this museum because it is interactive and fun!

 In front of Palazzina Uzielli, which hosts part of the museum, you will find Piazza dei Guidi, designed by the artist Mimmo Paladino, who was inspired both by Leonardo as scientist as well as artist in the design and construction of the square.

 You should also have a look at the Church of Santa Croce (of the Holy Cross) where Leonardo da Vinci was baptized and at the bronze monument sitting in Piazza della Libertà called Leonardo’s Horse.
 Anyone interested in learning much more about Leonardo can visit the documentation center specializing in his works at the Biblioteca Leonardiana.

 How to get there:

 Take a train which stops in Empoli.
 (Italian Railways website: www.trenitalia.com).
-Here take a bus which heads to Vinci, ask at the bus station for the Bus schedules.
+From here, take a bus which heads to Vinci, ask at the bus station for bus schedules.

-From Pisa or Florence: take the Highway FI-PI-LI and exit in Empoli.
-Here follow the direction to Vinci.
+From either Pisa or Florence, take the highway FI-PI-LI and exit in Empoli.
+Here follow the signs that indicate Vinci.
 The journey takes about 20 minutes.
-Anchiano is only 3 km from Vinci, you will easily find the direction to get to the Birthplace of Leonardo!
+Anchiano is only 3 km from Vinci, you will easily find signs to get to the Birthplace of Leonardo!